 Tip: By adding the wet ingredients FIRST and the dry ingredients SECOND, you avoid the flours sticking to the bottom.

-You may need to scrape the sides a couple of times and blitz again.
+Blend until smooth!
+You may need to scrape the sides a couple of times and blend again until you have a smooth batter.

-Pour batter into two generously greased non stick baking tins (I used butter to grease the sides).
+Pour the batter into two generously greased non stick baking tins (I used butter to grease the sides).

 You can also line the sides with baking paper if you worry about the batter sticking!

 Bake in the oven for about 35 minutes or until you can insert and remove a toothpick without any crumbs sticking.

 Do not over-bake as the sponge will firm up as it cools.